bur/jeffers-air2/src/pages/index.md

     grid_items:
       - title: Repairs
         title_align: left
-        content: >-
+        content: >
-          See all of your appointments, work meetings and life events in one place so you know exactly where you need to be at any given time.
+          When your A/C stops in the peak of the summer, you need your system fixed immediately, and by an expert you can trust not to cut corners.

+          *
         content_align: left
         actions:
           - label: Learn More